 - Increasing mortgage term to spread out repayments over a longer period.

-For those borrowers that are already in arrear, your mortgage lender should suggest a repayment plan to pay off the arrears alongside usual repayments.
+For those borrowers that are already in arrears, your mortgage lender should suggest a repayment plan to pay off the arrears alongside your usual repayments.
 In some cases, if the borrower cannot manage this, the lender will allow a delay on these extra payments.
 This will depend on payment record.